Vahidpro/clean-code-notes/README.md

 `“username”` attribute was successfully set to `“unclebob”`?
 It’s hard to infer the meaning from the call because it’s not clear whether the word `“set”` is a verb or an adjective.

 could try to resolve this by renaming the set function to `setAndCheckIfExists`, but that doesn’t much help the readability of the if statement.
 The real solution is to separate the command from the query so that the ambiguity cannot occur.
 `if (attributeExists("username")) {`
 `setAttribute("username", "unclebob"); `
 `...  `
 `}`

+## Prefer Exceptions to Returning Error Codes

+## Error Handling Is One Thing

+Functions should do one thing.
+Error handing is one thing.
+Thus, a function that handles errors should do nothing else.
+This implies that if the keyword try exists in a function, it should be the very first word in the function and that there should be nothing after the catch/finally blocks.